-Within the UK, MAHs will be expected to submit reports to the MHRA using this network.
+Within the UK, MAHs are expected to submit reports to the MHRA using this network.
 The network can be considered as a hub and spoke system with the EudraVigilance Gateway as the hub and all EU regulators and MAHs as spokes.
 Electronic ICSR are routed through the hub to the desired spoke in an automated and secure manner.

 To use the network, MAHs will need to register with the EudraVigilance gateway and install one of the many software packages that support secure data exchange.
 The gateway is supported by the EMA and information on registering and using the gateway can be found at on the EudraVigilance website (external link).
 This site also contains extensive information on the ICH-E2B(M) standard, the EudraVigilance system and links to numerous EU guidance documents on electronic reporting.

 MHRA specific validation rules

 The MHRA has incorporated further UK specific validation checks in addition to those in the ICH standard.
 As a result of the changes to Sentinel as outlined above, these additional validations have been updated and are detailed below:

 |A1.1||primarysourcecountry||Mandatory field for all cases|